edplatform-startup/backend/docs/api.md

     ```

 ### GET /courses
-- Purpose: List stored courses for a user or fetch a specific course row (including persisted `course_data`).
+- Purpose: List stored courses for a user or fetch a specific course row (title/status/timeline metadata stored in `api.courses`).
 - Query parameters:
   - `userId` (string, required) – UUID of the caller.
   - `courseId` (string, optional) – UUID of a specific course owned by the caller.